netgen-layouts/layouts-docs/upgrades/upgrade_140_200.rst

       php bin/console doctrine:migrations:version 'Netgen\Layouts\Sylius\Migrations\Doctrine\Version020000' --add --configuration=vendor/netgen/layouts-sylius/migrations/doctrine.yaml

-  Fresh installations run it like any other migration: there is nothing to rename, and the recorded version keeps later upgrades from running it again.
+  New installations run it too, right after the core migrations (see :doc:`Install on a new Sylius project </getting_started/install_new_sylius>`): there is nothing to rename, but the recorded version keeps it from ever running against rule targets created with 2.0.

 Deprecations
 ------------